 - Securing enough translators for the project, hiring new staff

 - Creating glossaries and style guides

-I’m using agile project management methods for dealing with all the mechanics of a localisation project.
+I’m using agile project management methods for dealing with all the mechanics of a localization project.

 But for me, the essence of a localization project is to understand the customer, his or her product, and audience and share that understanding with the translators.

 Only as a team, we can deliver the content that will meet our customer’s needs.

 I want to know what my customer would like to achieve with the project.